danielchae/risd-harbor/README.md

 # risd-harbor
-Final project for Web Projects @ RISD: redesign of WebAdvisor
+Final project for Web Projects 2015 @ RISD: redesign of WebAdvisor.
+Practice with AngularJS.